86Box/docs/settings/ports.rst

 * **File:** write all data to a file and/or read data from a file on the host system.
 * **Virtual Console:** connect to a terminal on the host system, in one of multiple modes.

-  * On Windows hosts, this device always connects to a Command Prompt window (limited to one per emulated machine); the modes below are only available on Linux and macOS hosts.
+  * On Windows hosts, this device always connects to a Command Prompt window (limited to one per emulated machine).
+The modes below are only available on Linux and macOS hosts.
   * *Use standard input/output* connects to stdin and stdout, available when starting the machine directly from a terminal through the ``-P``/``--vmpath`` command line option.
   * *Create pseudoterminal* creates a PTY pseudoterminal, connects to it and displays its device path when the machine is started.
   * *Start terminal emulator* connects to the system's default terminal emulator.